Zyz-0916/MRS-DEIM/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.5281%2Fzenodo.20046486-blue.svg)](https://doi.org/10.5281/zenodo.20046486)

-**Important Notice:**
-This repository contains the official PyTorch implementation and dataset guidelines for the manuscript **"Multi-Receptive Refined Supervision Framework for Robust Underwater Object Detection"**.
-This manuscript is currently under review for publication in **The Visual Computer**.
-If you find our widely open-source code, architectural designs, or experimental results helpful for your academic research or engineering projects, we strongly encourage and kindly request you to cite our manuscript.

 ## Introduction
 Object detection in complex underwater environments presents significant challenges due to severe visual degradation, including turbidity, low-contrast, and the prevalence of small covered targets.
 MRS-DEIM is a robust one-stage detection framework specifically engineered for underwater perception.
 It achieves an optimal tradeoff between detection accuracy and computational efficiency, achieving an mAP of 82.6 percent on the URPC2020 benchmark.